eolubi/eolubi/README.md

 - :open_book: Recently graduated in Aerospace Engineering at the University of Leicester.

+- 🎓 Completed the Academy bootcamp as part of the April cohort

 - :raising_hand_man: I am eager to learn and to navigate new software languages.

 - :art: I am a creative problem solver!